s2seweis/upload-retrieve-images/client/README.md

 - for components & and pages with much state, makes the inline style the code messier

 - useEffect Hook for dispach the state to the useState hook?

+#### Next: Lifting up the state to maintain data consistency

+1. lift up the useEffect hook to an extra layer that is higer in the hierarchy so that i can pass down the user state as props to the EditUSer component

+2. Passing down the User State |user.imageCollection| as initial state to the imageFile hook

+3. Should fix that the imageFile hook get an empty initial state